jadenisco/vpp-docs/docs/gettingstarted/progressivevpp/settingupenvironment.rst

 For more on installing VPP please refer to :ref:`installingVPP`.

 For this tutorial we need to install VPP by modifying the file **/etc/apt/sources.list.d/99fd.io.list**.

 Write this file with the following contents:

-You will need to be root to do this.

 .. code-block:: console